camelot-dev/excalibur/docs/user/concepts.rst

     :scale: 65%
     :align: right

-A table extraction rule contains a set of parameters which Camelot can use to extract table from PDFs.
+A table extraction rule contains a set of parameters which Camelot can use to extract tables from PDFs.
 Camelot contains two table parsing flavors, Stream and Lattice, each having a set of configuration parameters.

 .. note:: The names for Camelot parsing flavors were inspired from Tabula and the concept of a table extraction rule inside Excalibur was inspired from Docparser.